sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No issues so far.

 - **Lucas:**
-  - *What did you do yesterday?* Met with Mitchell to review update and delete functionality.
+  - *What did you do yesterday?* Added update and delete functionality to board members page.
   - *What are you planning to do today?* Review milestone deliverable.
   - *Any problems?* No problems.